 When Wayne Murray, 52, arranged a week in Montego Bay, Jamaica, last spring with his wife Mina, 51, it was supposed to be a stress reliever.
 Mina’s sister had just died of cancer.
 The Halifax couple, avid travellers who have been married for 30 years and have two sons, enjoyed “a perfect vacation—sun every day.”
 Until, that is, the night they were supposed to leave.
 On Apr.
 19, 2009, a crazed, gun-wielding hijacker raided CanJet Airlines flight 918, taking its crew and 159 passengers hostage, including the Murrays.
 They initiated a heroic escape.
-Stephen Fray is presently on trial in Montego Bay.
+(Stephen Fray was later convicted in Montego Bay and sent to prison for 20 years.)

 For weeks after their horrendous ordeal, Wayne, who manages a car dealership, and Mina, a nurse, couldn’t talk about it.
 At the encouragement of their trauma counsellor, Wayne wrote an account of what happened with Mina.
 Associate Editor Cathy Gulli spoke to the Murrays about how they faced down a hijacker, and adapted their story for this Maclean’s exclusive.